 4. If you are having a good paying history towards credit card bill payments, you are offered personal loans with time to time offers.
 These are the easiest kind of loans available as they require nil or little paper work.

-5. Last but not the least, having a credit card with good payment history helps you build good credit score.
+5. Having a credit card with good payment history helps you build good credit score.
 Good credit score help you get loans easily sanctioned at the time of need.

 To get a regular credit card is a tough task as compared to the student credit cards.
 This is because of the required documentation and a lengthy verification process.
 As credit cards are unsecured loans, the credit card issuing companies take lot of care before a card is issued to you.

-The companies have to ensure that you will be able to make timely and asked payments to the companies on due dates.
+The credit card issuers have to ensure that you will be able to make timely and asked payments to the companies on due dates.
 People with regular employment and a handsome salary are relatively better placed to get a credit card issued.

 List of documents required to apply for a credit card :-